nint8835/InvitationASM/README.md

 #### STORE
 Usage: `STORE A`

-Stores the value contained in the register in memory address A
+Stores the value contained in the register in memory address A.

 #### *INIT*
 Usage: `INIT A, B`

-Initializes memory address A with value B
+Initializes memory address A with value B.

 #### JUMP
 Usage: `JUMP A`

-Jumps to the statement contained at memory address A
+Jumps to the statement contained at memory address A.

+#### ADD
+Usage: `ADD A`

+Adds the value contained at memory address A to the value in the register.